wkcodes/WK_Employee_Tracker/README.md

 # WK_Employee_Tracker

-Employee management system utilizing a MySQL database.
+Employee management system utilizing a MySQL database and nodeJS.

 User will need to create the database and tables with the included schema file.

-Seed file included for testing.
+User will also need to create and confiure a .env file for the db connection.